 The DEH has responsibility for the maintenance of public health in the county.
-As required by the DEH, the methods for insect control must be described in a Vector Control Plan as outlined in Chapter 18.64.060 C.8.c of the ACO (see Appendix C of the EIR).
-A Vector Control Plan has been prepared for the proposed Silva Dairy Farms operations and provided to the County.
+As required by the DEH, the methods for insect control must be described in a Vector Control Plan as outlined in MCC Section 18.64.060 C.8.c (see Appendix C of the EIR).
+A Vector Control Plan has been prepared for the proposed Antonio Azevedo Dairy #2 operations and provided to the County.
 The Vector Control Plan includes Best Management Practices for Vector Control, specific to field application areas and the dairy production areas.
-There is no insect control service at the Silva Dairy Farms.
+The Azevedo Dairy #2 owner uses a truck mounted A1 Ranger Sprayer to apply fly spray weekly for pest control.
 The dairy operator would continue to implement the following Best Management Practices to address potential fly problems: